CUNYTechPrep/2024-DS-Tue/Week-01-Pandas/README.md

 	* If it still does not work, ask for help in slack channel, or come to office hours.

-# Homework
+# Homework Instructions
 __All HWs are due at 12:01pm (noon) the day before the next class__

-Tuesdays class:  HW due 12:01pm on Mon
+Tue class:  HW due 12:01pm on Mon
-Wed: HW due 12:01pm on Tue
+Wed class: HW due 12:01pm on Tue
 Fridays (both):  HW due 12:01pm on Thr

 ## There are 3 sections of HW every week.

 ### #1 Pre-Class HW [~less than 1hr]
 This covers the topic we are about to teach.
 This is HW that will help you come to class better prepared to learn the material that week.
-(Nothing to submit)
+* Watch / read / do the tutorial listed above.
+* Go to your class slack channel.
+* Find the usually most recent message from your TA instructor that says "Week X: Pre-Class learnings".
+* Respond in-thread to that message with least one thing you learned from the videos/reading/or tutorial.
+	* Your response can be It can be as short as one sentence, or as long as a book.
+* Still in Slack, copy the link to your response.
+* Pasted that to your response in HW Submission sheets Pre-Class column for that week.

 ### #2 Exercise HW [~1hr]
 This is a coding assignment that you usually start in class.
 It is located in the `Exercise-DONT-EDIT-MAKE-COPY.ipynb` file.
 See detaild instructions below.
 (Paste link in HW Submission sheet.)